TJ Watt equals a season sack record

 Watt He is just in his fifth year in the league and already has 73 total sacks, a number that Strahan reached during his record season in 2001.

-The Steelers they recruited Watt In the first round of the 2017 draft from Wisconsin, in his career he has been selected to the Pro Bowl five consecutive times and adds two selections to the first team All-Pro.
+The Steelers they recruited Watt In the first round of the 2017 draft from Wisconsin, in his career he has been selected to the Pro Bowl five consecutive times and adds two selections to the first All-Pro team.